NNPDF/nnpdf/validphys2/docs/guide.md

 ```

 Here we are taking the experiments and cuts from a different fit,
-using the appropriate cfactors (the `dataspecs` list), putting the
+using the appropriate cfactors (the `dataspecs` list provides the fits
+from which the variables are taken), putting the datasets with the
-datasets with the same name together and plotting them (the
+same name together (the `matched_datasets_from_dataspecs` production
-`matched_datasets_from_dataspecs` production rule) and writing a title
+rule) and writing a title and the data-theory comparison plots for
-and the data-theory comparison plots for each dataset in the
+each dataset in the intersection (the actions inside the `with`
-intersection.
+block).

 Parallel mode